- Naomi Stephens | Permaculture Designer

 The Harmonious Connection between Permaculture and Holistic Health

-As a permaculture enthusiast, the holistic approach to health resonated very deeply with me because the two approaches share some core values and beliefs.
-Holistic health requires that look beyond our physical state and embrace all aspects of our being.
+As a permaculture enthusiast, the holistic approach to health resonated deeply with me because the two approaches share some core values and beliefs.
+Holistic health requires us to look beyond our physical state and embrace all aspects of our being.
 The pursuit of a balanced lifestyle requires dedication and ample amounts of self-care.
-It means eating nutritious foods, using natural herbs, spices and essential oils, exercising regularly, getting enough sleep, managing stress levels, engaging in meaningful activities, and cultivating positive relationships.
-That to me is similar to permaculture which takes a whole system approach when striving for nature's abundance in our lives.
+It means eating nutritious foods, using natural herbs, spices, and essential oils, exercising regularly, getting enough sleep, managing stress levels, engaging in meaningful activities, and cultivating positive relationships.
+That, to me, is similar to permaculture, which takes a whole system approach when striving for nature's abundance in our lives.

 In this blog post, I will explore how permaculture relates to holistic health and how practicing permaculture can enhance our physical, mental, and emotional wellbeing.